haixingfang/LabDCT-forward-simu-model/README.md

 For convenience, I have attached the DIPimage 2.9, mtex 5.1.1 and mpt3 scripts in the folder.
 One can just colone the whole master file for running the code without the need to download these toolboxes.

-It is also recommended to have computer vision system toolbox installed with your own Matlab package.
+It is also recommended to have 'computer vision system toolbox' installed with your own Matlab package.

 All the codes have been tested executable with Matlab 2014b or above.
 However, it is preferentially to run the code with a Matlab version 2018b or later.